-Sprite Ball returns with a music vibe in December
+Sprite Ball returns with a Music Vibe in December

 Standout players from the competing teams at the regional level will form a team to represent the respective regions at the national championship to be held in Ghana’s capital, Accra.

-Also eligible to only High School students, prospective contestants would get the chance to show off their music talents to be among two regional representatives at the national competition.
+Also eligible to only High School students, prospective contestants would get the chance to show off their musical talents to be among two regional representatives at the national competition.

 Regions under consideration are Greater Accra, Western, Ashanti, Volta, Eastern and Central.
 Further details are to be communicated at the official launch later this month